richkmeli/Richkware/README.md

 ## Description

 It's a library of network and OS functions, that you can use to create a malware.
-The compositions of these functions, according to different logics permit at the application to assume behaviors associable to the following types of malware:
+The composition of these functions permits the application to assume behaviors referable to the following types of malware:

 - Virus
 - Worms